PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-07 17:06:42
+Last updated: 2024-04-07 17:07:15
-Random Quote: When you spend years thinking about something obsessively, that something is your whole world, your perfect world. - Tokyo
+Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a